EpistasisLab/tpot/docs_sources/api.md

 <strong>evaluated_individuals_</strong>: Python dictionary
 <blockquote>
-Dictionary containing all pipelines that were evaluated during the pipeline optimization process, where the key is the string representation of the pipeline and the value is a tuple containing (# of steps in pipeline, quality metric for the pipeline).
+Dictionary containing all pipelines that were evaluated during the pipeline optimization process, where the key is the string representation of the pipeline and the value is a tuple containing (# of steps in pipeline, accuracy metric for the pipeline).
 <br /><br />
 This attribute is primarily for internal use, but may be useful for looking at the other pipelines that TPOT evaluated.
 </blockquote>